Natalinacn/Natalinacn/README.md

 Hi there!

 I´m Natalin from Argentina.
 I´m currently studying Web Development and I really enjoy learning new things.
-At this moment I have basic knowledge about HTML, CSS, Javascript, Bootstrap and Angular and I hope to improve my skills soon.
+At this moment I have basic knowledge about HTML, CSS, Javascript, Bootstrap and Angular but I hope to improve my skills soon.

 ## Skills:
 HTML / CSS/ JS / ANGULAR